lhsieh814/CompArch/README.md

 ####Usage

-Step1 : open the the 'src' folder in the terminal
+Step1 : open the the 'Assembler/Assembler/src' folder in the Terminal/Command

 Step2 : Use 'make' command to build project